Nuclei-Software/nuclei-linux-sdk/optee/README_en.md

 ```

+*The optee_example_demo program is used to test secure interrupts.
+It utilizes Test Interrupt 38 on the evalsoc platform.
+Since this feature occupies PMP (Physical Memory Protection) resources, it is disabled by default, and running optee_example_demo will trigger an exception.
+If you need to execute this program, enable the SEC_TIMER_TEST macro in the optee-os source code.*

 ## Special Configure

 Some versions of Nuclei hardware have introduced shart csr, which can obtain hartids in S mode.
 If the hardware does not support this feature, Setting CFG_SHART_FEATURE Configure to n in the optee_os/core/arch/riscv/plat nuclei/conf.mk file.
 By default, CFG_SHART_FEATURE is enabled.